Mani Rimdu Festival Trek

 Trip Highlights

-• Attend the sacred Mani Rimdu Festival at Tengboche Monastery
+• Witness the sacred Mani Rimdu Festival at Tengboche Monastery

-• Enjoy spectacular views of Everest, Ama Dablam, and other Himalayan peaks
+• Enjoy spectacular views of Mount Everest, Ama Dablam, Lhotse, and Thamserku

 Trip Facts